Every morning I wake up thinking, “Today will be a better day”

 It’s Just Plain Exhausting

 I am so tired.
-The rollercoaster of surgeries, disease flares, constant fevers and flu like symptoms everyday, broken legs, toxic medication and little evidence of any signs of improvement, or even any hope of improvement, is just plain exhausting.
+The rollercoaster of surgeries, disease flares, constant fevers and flu like symptoms everyday, broken legs, spinal stenosis, toxic medication and little evidence of any signs of improvement, or even any hope of improvement, is just plain exhausting.